OMTROLL: Diagrammatic representations in OMTROLL

-Behaviour Diagram
+Behaviour diagram

 These are also called state transition diagrams.
 They define the behaviour of the system.
 They are usually modeled in the initial stages.
 There are two main states – initial and final state.
 The transition from one state to another is based on conditions/actions.
 The behavioural diagram is further refined to details.

-Community Model
+Community model

 The community model gives an overview of all the object classes and the concurrent objects of the system.
 An object class encapsulates the data that describes objects of the same structure and behaviour.
 A complex object class can have single or multiple components.

 A complex object class contains many objects.
 An object can perform various actions at a particular time, but cannot have a concurrency within itself.
 Also an object class that isn't involved in any sort of relationship (component/specialization) is called an independent object class.

-Object Class Declaration Diagram
+Object class declaration diagram

 This diagram shows the object attributes and their domains, and optional parameters.
 Object attributes can be: